-We created our hand drawn graphic sets so we could all have a unique method of highlighting, accentuating, and underlining the key data, points, and messages of slides.
+We created our hand-drawn graphics sets so we could all have a unique method of highlighting, accentuating, and underlining the key data, points, and messages of slides.

-To give you tools for to draw (no pun intended!) attention and focus to important information in a fun and clever way.
+To give you the tools to draw (no pun intended!) attention and focus on important information in a fun and clever way.
 By making our graphical representation interesting, we are making our presentations interesting as well, and we’re also making them more memorable.

 With these instruments, we’re able to strike a chord with audiences in a way we cannot with a standard formal look of printed material alone.

 PS.
-If you are somehow still not convinced yet, get a free sample of our hand drawn shapes to try first.
+If you are still not convinced, get a free sample of our hand drawn shapes to try first.